huggingface/blog/patchtsmixer.md

 ## PatchTSMixer Quick Overview

 #### Skip this section if you are familiar with `PatchTSMixer`!
-`PatchTSMixer` patches a given input multivariate time series into a sequence of patches or windows.
+`PatchTSMixer` splits a given input multivariate time series into a sequence of patches or windows.
 Subsequently, it passes the series to an embedding layer, which generates a multi-dimensional tensor.

 <p align="center">